mit-pdos/go-nfsd/artifact/README.md

 ### Check output

-Compare `data/lines-of-code.txt` to Figures 13 and 14 in the paper.
+Read `data/lines-of-code.txt` for the lines of code.

-The exact performance results will vary depending on your machine, and suffer slightly from being run in a VM.
+The exact performance results will vary depending on your machine, and differ from the paper results because they are run in a VM.

 You can get the figures out of the VM by running (from your host machine):